llbit/chunky-docs/docs/install.md

     java -jar ChunkyLauncher.jar

+On later versions of OpenJDK Java, you might need to run it with something like this:

+    java --module-path /usr/lib/jvm/java-11-openjdk/lib/ --add-modules javafx.controls,javafx.fxml -jar ChunkyLauncher.jar

+You should put these arguments into the launcher too.

 The first time you start Chunky or the Chunky Launcher, you will be asked to pick a settings directory for Chunky: